hideaki-h/jplogger/README.md

 # Copyright
 It's copyrighted under MIT license.
-Just import as you like.
+Just import and/or revise as you like and let it contribute your works.

 hideakih@nac.homeunix.net